zkjkceo/ZkjkMod/README.md

 * More stuff in F3
 * More potions
   - Potion of Fire
-* Colored glass
-  - maybe, because i'm not sure if it fits, but it would be nice
 * Player spawn point compass
 * Boats for 2 players
 * Biome changes and new biomes